 Synonyms: pyogenic lung infection/pneumonia, necrotising pneumonia

 Severe, localised suppurative infection in the substance of the lung, associated with necrotic cavity formation.
 The process is usually surrounded by a fibrous reaction, forming the abscess wall.
-Multiple small abscess formation may occur and is sometimes referred to as necrotising pneumonia.
+Multiple small abscess formations may occur - sometimes referred to as necrotising pneumonia.

-The most frequent cause is aspiration of anaerobic organisms from the mouth in those predisposed to pulmonary aspiration, with impaired immune defences and cough reflex.
+The most frequent cause is aspiration of anaerobic organisms from the mouth in those predisposed to aspiration pneumonia, with immunodeficiency and cough reflex.
 A pneumonitis develops which progresses to abscess formation over a period of days or weeks.

 - Bacteraemia seeding in the lungs.

 - Tricuspid endocarditis leading to septic pulmonary embolus.